padas-lab-de/simiir-2/README.md

 Note: the simulator acts as a broker to query and fetch documents, and controls the flow of actions (i.e., querying, examining snippets, assessing documents, marking documents as relevant).

-At the moment only one search interface is specified which connects to a Whoosh-based index of TREC documents.
+So far, one search interface is specified which connects to a Whoosh-based index of TREC documents.